devsecfranklin/game-server-dontstarvetogether/README.md

 * Edit the [files in the top level `./saves` directory](https://github.com/devsecfranklin/game-server-dontstarvetogether/tree/main/saves)
   * These will be copied into place by the scripts later.
+* There is [a new script](saves/gen_mod_override.sh) to generate the `saves/modoverrides.lua` file.
+  * It just got tedious recreating it by hand every time we wanted to test a new server side mod.

 ## Run Scripts